N-tier architecture style

 This section describes a recommended N-tier architecture running on VMs.

-Each tier consists of two or more VMs, placed in an availability set or VM scale set.
+Each tier consists of two or more VMs, placed in an availability set or virtual machine scale set.
 Multiple VMs provide resiliency in case one VM fails.
 Load balancers are used to distribute requests across the VMs in a tier.
 A tier can be scaled horizontally by adding more VMs to the pool.

 Each tier is also placed inside its own subnet, meaning their internal IP addresses fall within the same address range.
-That makes it easy to apply network security group (NSG) rules and route tables to individual tiers.
+That makes it easy to apply network security group rules and route tables to individual tiers.

 The web and business tiers are stateless.
 Any VM can handle any request for that tier.
 The data tier should consist of a replicated database.
-For Windows, we recommend SQL Server, using Always On Availability Groups for high availability.
+For Windows, we recommend SQL Server, using Always On availability groups for high availability.
 For Linux, choose a database that supports replication, such as Apache Cassandra.

 N-tier architectures are not restricted to three tiers.
 For more complex applications, it is common to have more tiers.
 In that case, consider using layer-7 routing to route requests to a particular tier.

 Tiers are the boundary of scalability, reliability, and security.
 Consider having separate tiers for services with different requirements in those areas.